 Guess what, Siobhan.
 You were mistaken!!!
 Readers would want to carry on reading this mystery novel, only to discover that the murder is not the only mystery here.
 Even though the dog is the only one murdered, it is not the only victim.

 As he gets closer to the truth, Christopher begins to investigate certain personal mysteries and the reader finds not just an answer to the initial mystery of the dead dog but also a new understanding of life with autism

 “Lots of things are mysteries.
 But that doesn’t mean there isn’t an answer to them.
 It’s just that scientists haven’t found the answer yet.”

 He needs an ordered and stable life to be happy and safe.
-Come to think of it, don’t we all???
+But, come to think of it.
+Don’t we all???
 We, just like Christopher, would dislike being lied to on such a scale as he is here.
 Many of us would switch off, or like to, when faced with trauma.
 We often are in a position to not see what is staring at us in the face ~ or on the faces of others.
 Christopher must learn to work with, and work through his abilities and disabilities, in order to accomplish the goals he sets for himself.
 He picks his way through, using a logical reasoning.
 He gets through truth and lies, fact and fiction, relationships with his parents and relationships with the outside world

-Christopher’s’ investigations will cast some light on their world and on yours, perhaps.People in this book are very real and human, to me coping with the world and all its stresses and trials.
-Full of faults and limited like all of us.
+Christopher’s’ investigations will cast some light on their world and on yours, perhaps.
+Full of faults and limited like all of us, people in this book appeared very real and very human to me as they went about coping with the world and all its stresses and trials.
 As Mark Haddon said in an interview I found on the Guardian website.